MrKarol/Coursera_JHopkins_DS_MOD3project/README.md

 run_analysis.R conducts the following operations on the raw data to produce tidy.txt file:

-1. Merge the training and the test sets to create one data set and provide descriptive variable names .
+1. Merge the training and the test sets to create one data set and provide descriptive variable names:

+   A. load activity ids and labels from UCI HAR Dataset/activity_labels.txt

+   B. load list of variables of each feature vector from UCI HAR Dataset/features.txt

+   C. load train data from UCI HAR Dataset/train/X_train.txt

+   D. rename columns in C using data frame from B, we want to have user friendly varable name, example: V1 becomes "tBodyAcc-mean()-X"

+   E. load subject ids for train data from UCI HAR Dataset/train/subject_train.txt

+   F. assign user friendly variable name to a column of data frame from point E, V1 becomes SubjectID

+   G. load train activity label id from UCI HAR Dataset/train/y_train.txt

+   H. assign user friendly variable name to a column of data frame from point G, V1 becomes ActivityID

+   I. create final train data table by column binding data frames from F, H, D

+   J. load test data from UCI HAR Dataset/test/X_test.txt

+   K. rename columns in J using data frame from B, we want to have user friendly varable name, example: V1 becomes "tBodyAcc-mean()-X"

+   L. load subject ids for test data from UCI HAR Dataset/test/subject_test.txt

+   M. assign user friendly variable name to a column of data frame from point L, V1 becomes SubjectID

+   N. load test activity label id from UCI HAR Dataset/test/y_test.txt

+   O. assign user friendly variable name to a column of data frame from point N, V1 becomes ActivityID

+   P. create final test data table by column binding data frames from M, O, K

+   R. merge data frames from I and P by row binding

 2. Extract from the new merged data set only the measurements on the mean and standard deviation for each measurement.

+    In this step we are reducing the number of columns in the merge data frame to only those that we are interested in: ActivityID,SubjectID and any column     that have "std.." or "mean.." in its name

-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the merged data set

-4. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
+4. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject (mean of all variables group by activity and subject)

 5. Save independent tidy data to tidy.txt

 **run_analysis.R code has been explained in details using script commentaries - open the script file to read code explanation**